phbradley/metaconga/README.md

 # metaconga
 Scripts and files for meta-analysis with conga.
 Check back for code and dataset release with the metaconga paper.

-## Development branch of the conga github repository with code for matching new
+## Dev branch of the conga github repository with code metaconga feature matching
-datasets to metaconga features

 https://github.com/phbradley/conga/tree/metaconga_match